The planispheric astrolabe

-1 - the throne makes it possible to hold the astrolabe vertically when pointing a star or the Sun with the alidade.
+1 - the throne makes it possible to easily hold the astrolabe vertically when pointing a star or the Sun with the alidade.
 The throne on old astrolabes is usually nicely decorated and is equipped with a ring or a cord.

 2 - the limb is scaled in hours and in degrees by quadrant.
 It gives a value when pointed with the ruler.
+It is part of the mater that holds the other components.

 3 - the plate is engraved with a coordinate system suitable for a given latitude.
 An astrolabe was usually provided with 2 or 3 plates engraved on both sides for different latitudes.
 The plate shows circles for tropics and for the equator, circles of altitude above the horizon and circles of azimuth, arcs of twilight and sometimes arcs of unequal hours.